AFC Wimbledon–Milton Keynes Dons F.C. rivalry: Notable subsequent encounters

 The first encounter between the two clubs to take place at AFC Wimbledon's (then) home ground of Kingsmeadow took place on 14 March 2017.
 The fixture was a League One match between the two that took place during the 2016–17 season as a result of AFC Wimbledon's promotion from League Two the previous season.
 This was the first season in which the two clubs would meet at the same level of the English football league system.
 The match was played in front of a heated atmosphere between both groups of fans.
 Following a stalemate in the first half, AFC Wimbledon midfielder Jake Reeves struck just after the hour mark before striker Lyle Taylor added a second soon after to seal the victory.
 The match ended 2–0 to the home side.

 On 30 January 2021 the first fixture between the two clubs at AFC Wimbledon's new Plough Lane stadium took place, albeit without spectators in attendance due to the COVID-19 pandemic.
 Milton Keynes Dons emerged from the encounter as 2–0 winners.

+In the first contest between the two clubs in front of fans at Plough Lane on 2 March 2024, AFC Wimbledon secured a 1–0 victory following a last-gasp goal from Ronan Curtis in the final minute of added time.
+Tempers flared at the final whistle with staff and players from both clubs having to be separated by the referee.

+The first encounter between the two clubs' Women's teams took place at Prince George's Fields on October 13, 2024, as part of the FA Women's National League South where AFC Wimbledon won 5–0.